Iodine and Cancer

 - Supplementing with Sea Kelp is another way to obtain iodine if you would rather take it from a food source.

-- Another adaptogenic herb is Ashwagandha, which has the ability to improve thyroid functions and hormones and reduces inflammation of the thyroid.
+- Ashwagandha has the ability to improve thyroid and hormone function and reduces inflammation of the thyroid gland.

 - Selenium is a thyroid supporting nutrient.
 Food sources include: Brazil nuts, mushrooms, sunflower seeds, salmon, shellfish, brown rice, and eggs, or consider taking a food based selenium supplement which considered an ideal form when supplementing.

 - Vitamin D is another thyroid supporting nutrient.
-This can be achieved by exposing your skin to the mid-day sun for at least 20 minutes per day without the use of sunscreen, or by taking a Vitamin D3 supplement when/if that is not possible.
+This can be achieved by exposing your skin to the mid-day sun for at least 20 minutes per day without the use of sunscreen, or take a Vitamin D3 supplement when/if that is not possible.

 - Vitamin C, vitamin A, B complex, zinc, and magnesium are also important supplements to include in your iodine protocol.